krishang118/Local-DeepSeek-Web-App/README.md

 # Local DeepSeek Chat Web App

-A minimal full-stack web app for running and interacting with the DeepSeek LLM locally using Ollama.
+A full-stack web app for running and interacting with the DeepSeek LLM locally using Ollama.

 ## Features